Beside the Mountain

 My popsicles are rock hard.
 How do I make softer popsicles?

-To make softer popsicles limit the water content!
+To make softer popsicles, limit the water content!
 Water content (like juice) makes popsicles more solid and hard when frozen.
-Sugary foods and alcohol do not fully freeze making something more soft when frozen, therefore for this recipe we use sweet cherries and honey.
-Lastly let the popsicles sit for 5-7 minutes before eating.
+Sugary foods and alcohol do not fully freeze, making something softer when frozen; therefore, for this recipe, we use sweet cherries and honey.
+Lastly, let the popsicles sit for 5-7 minutes before eating.

 How full should I fill a popsicle mold?